tailix/libkernaux/README.md

   application (kernel).
 However it prevents crashes because of NULL pointer dereference in other cases.
 * `--with-arch` - includes architecture-specific code (except assembly).
 May be useful for testing.
+You can also separately enable or disable components:
+  * `--with-arch-i386`
+  * `--with-arch-x86-64`
 * `--with-libc` - provides the replacement for some standard C functions.
 Useful in freestanding environment, where no libc is present.
+You can also separately enable or disable components:
+  * `--with-libc-memset`
+  * `--with-libc-strcpy`
+  * `--with-libc-strlen`

 ### Installation